-Harold James Anstee, a member of Majorca, Victoria Anstees of Australia, was born in 1899 in Rutherglen to parents Alfred George Kirk Anstee and Annie Eliza Hyatt.
-He was brother to fellow Anstey Hero Bertram Edward Anstee, growing up in Victoria with his family, where he was living in c1910.
+MJ 18.
+Harold James Anstee: He was born in 1899 in Rutherglen to parents Alfred George Rich Anstee (MJ 6) and Annie Eliza Hyatt.
+He grew up in Victoria with his family, where he was living in c1910.

 In ‘The Argus (Melbourne)‘ newspaper on 21 May 1943 the following appears “NOTICE is hereby given, that the PARTNERSHIP between James Luigi Perini and Harold James Anstee, carrying on business as grocers under the style of ‘Perini & Anstey’ at 236a Glen Elm Road Elsternwick, and 312 Glen Huntly Road.
 Elsternwick, has been DISSOLVED as from the 1st day of May 1943; and notice is further given that the said James Luigi Perini will henceforth carry on the said business at 312 Glen Huntly Road, Elsternwick, under the same name, and all debts owing by, and all moneys payable to, the said firm will be respectively paid and received by the said Janies Luigi Perini at the said address.
 Dated this 19th day of May, 1943.
 J. L.PERINI, H. J. ANSTEE.
 Witness to the above signatures: F. J. Orames.
 F. J. Orames, solicitor.
 84-88 William St..
 Melbourne“

-Harold died in 1978.
-He was buried at Springvale Botanical Cemetery in Melbourne, Greater Dandenong City, where there is a gravestone with inscription “In Loving Memory Harold J. Anstee 27 July 1978 aged 79 years“
+He died in 1978 and was buried at Springvale Botanical Cemetery in Melbourne, Greater Dandenong City, where there is a gravestone with inscription “In Loving Memory Harold J. Anstee 27 July 1978 aged 79 years“.

 Anybody who would like to add anything to this biography, please contact us at email@example.com.